ngaioKhauri/quest-submissions/Chapter1.md

 **1. Explain what the Blockchain is in your own words.
 You can read this to help you, but you don't have to: https://www.investopedia.com/terms/b/blockchain.asp******

-A public database that is not owned by anyone and that anyone can store stuff inside of it.
+A public database that is not owned by anyone and that anyone can store stuff inside of.

 **2. Explain what a Smart Contract is.
 You can read this to help you, but you don't have to: https://www.ibm.com/topics/smart-contracts**